The Writer’s Retreat of Your Dreams Goes to Scotland

 If you are traveling from anywhere in the UK, there are excellent rail and coach connections to Forres, the town where Newbold House is located.
 There are also several flights each day from London to Inverness airport and Aberdeen airport.
 You can also make connections in Amsterdam for a commuter flight that goes direct to Inverness.

-The retreat begins on Saturday, August 14th and ends on Tuesday, August 24th.
+The retreat begins on Tuesday, June 16th and ends on Friday, June 26th.
 Your accommodations before and after the dates of the retreat are your responsibility.
-If you wish to arrive early and have a day or two to settle in at Newbold House or you want to stay after, please call or e-mail Robyn Randolph or 07449 944 544, and she will help you make arrangements.
-But please contact her as soon as possible, as their rooms book quickly.
+If you wish to arrive early and have a day or two to settle in at Newbold House or you want to stay after, please click here to email Newbold House directly.
+Please contact them as soon as possible, as their rooms book quickly.
 We cannot guarantee housing before or after the retreat begins.

 Passports, Visa & Health: A passport is required, valid six months from date of entry with proof of onward transportation.

 “Under Laura’s wise and expert tutelage, what was once a solitary endeavor became a group activity where the synergy of like-minded others and a safe space allowed me to hone my voice and markedly improve my skill as a writer.
 The writing exercises, camaraderie, and feedback energized my writing process and enhanced my self-confidence.
 I would wholeheartedly recommend a writing retreat with Laura Davis.”

 “I cannot believe my good fortune at finding Laura’s retreat and choosing to attend!
 I know I’ll be back again and again.”